gradle/gradle/design-docs/component-metadata.md

 ### Test cases

 - For a dynamic version selector "1.+":
-    - Custom rule can reject all candidates: user gets error message listing each candidate that matched and the rejection reason
+    - Custom rule rejects all candidates: user gets error message listing each candidate that matched and the rejection reason
+    - No versions "1.+" found and other versions are available: error message lists some similar versions that were found.
+    - No versions "1.+" found and no versions found: error message informs user that no versions were found.
 - For a static version selector "1.0":
-    - Custom rule can reject candidate: user gets useful error message including the rejection reason.
+    - Custom rule rejects candidate: user gets useful error message including the rejection reason.
+    - Version 1.0 not found and other versions are available: error message lists some similar versions that were found.
+    - Version 1.0 not found and no versions found: error message informs user that no versions were found.
 - A Maven module candidate is not considered when a custom rule requires an `IvyModuleDescriptor` input
     - Reason is reported as "not an Ivy Module" (or similar)